 Up Next

 About the Author

-Ever is building the first AI-native, full-stack auto retail platform.
+Ever is building the first AI-native, full-stack auto retail platform, starting with electric vehicles.
 With backgrounds across automotive, consumer technology, and finance from companies such as Uber, Rivian, Tesla, Lyft, and Shopify, the team is reimagining how electric vehicles are bought and sold across the U.S.

+Up Next